Jump to maincontent

 Tourism

-Svalbard has a long history of tourism.
-A early as the mid-19th century the archipelago was an exotic destination favoured by the European and North American elite.
-Then as now, Adventfjorden was a natural stopping point for visitors to Svalbard.
+There is a long tradition of tourism on Svalbard.
+As early as the mid-1800s, the archipelago was an exotic and favored destination for the European and North American elite.
+Even then, Adventfjorden was a natural stopover for those visiting Svalbard.

 Grunnstilsett-versjon: 2